TrueBlocks/trueblocks-core/README.md

 chifra --version
 ```

 Next, check that you can get a block from your Ethereum node.
-Enter this command:
+Lets check out block 100:

 ```[shell]
 chifra blocks 100
 ```

-This should return valid JSON data for block 100 (type `chifra blocks --help` for
+If you're running your node locally, this should return valid JSON data for block 100.
-more options with this tool).
-However, this assumes you're running your node locally.

-If you're want data from an external RPC provider, you'll get an error like this:
+If you want data from an external RPC provider, you've probably got an error like this:

 ```[shell]
 Warning: The Ethereum RPC: 'http://localhost:8545' was not found.
 Quitting...